CN3ves/5-/docs/index.md

 ### 1.2 Character attributes
 [top](#table-of-contents)

-`Attributes reflect the general aptitudes` the character have for [*specific situations*](#21-conflict-structure) and mostly remain constant throughout the character's adventuring life:
+Attributes reflect the general aptitudes the character have for [*specific situations*](#21-conflict-structure).
+These mostly remain constant throughout the character's adventuring life:

 > **Fight**: Reflects an extensive battle and combat training, both psychical and mental.
 Influences the character's effectiveness when in violent confrontation with other creatures *(combat situations)*.